unclewalter/tilde-festival-website/pages/academy.md

 Applications open in September.
 Please check back for more information closer to that time.

-The next Academy will be held between **Saturday 14th **and **Friday 20th January 2017** in Melbourne, with performances on Saturday 21st and Sunday 22nd January as part of the Tilde New Music Festival.
+The next Academy will be held between **Sunday 15th **and **Saturday 21st January 2017** in Melbourne, with performances on Saturday 21st and Sunday 22nd January as part of the Tilde New Music Festival.